 New development in the 1960s included the municipal marina, the main library, the Bayfront Center, and the Museum of Fine Arts.

 In the 1970s, St. Petersburg looked to the future by developing reclaimed water, recycled wastewater used for irrigation.
 It developed the largest reclaimed water system in the United States.
 Today, St. Petersburg continues to lead the region in conserving precious water resources.
-The'70s also saw the beginning of St. Petersburg's quest for a Major League Baseball franchise, realized 20 years later with the arrival of the Tampa Bay Devil Rays (now know as the Tampa Bay Rays) in 1998 to their permanent home at downtown's Tropicana Field.
+The'70s also saw the beginning of St. Petersburg's quest for a Major League Baseball franchise, realized 20 years later with the arrival of the Tampa Bay Devil Rays in 1998 to their permanent home at downtown's Tropicana Field.

 As St. Petersburg enters its second golden age, and steps boldly into the 21st century, the downtown core continues its revitalization with projects that include retail shops, restaurants, and movie theaters.
 More than 900 events bring over 10 million people each year to the sunshine city to experience yacht races, triathlons, baseball, basketball, cycling, cultural exhibits, and music.The city easily attracts tourists with its cultural district that includes seven museums in the downtown district.
 A state university, 10 marine institutes and more than two dozen galleries, and the All Children's Research Center attest to the city's commitment to education and health care.
 Historic neighborhoods continue to be restored, as residents invest in their communities with a great source of pride.

 Here, young and old, tradition and innovation come together to create a vibrant sense of community.